 Our highly experienced knowledgeable Registered Nurses are available Monday to Friday.
 With varied skills and backgrounds they are ready to assist and teach.

-Specialities include Chronic disease, health promotion and prevention, disease monitoring, Nurse Immunisers and wounds to name a few.
+Specialties include Chronic disease, health promotion and prevention, disease monitoring, Nurse Immunizes and wounds to name a few.

 Dr Anita Pallot